HassanAlabdulal/To-do-list/README.md

 # To-do-list
-<h3> This web Application is a digital tool designed to help users keep track of tasks and manage their daily responsibilities.
+<h3> This web Application is a tool designed to help users keep track of tasks and manage their daily responsibilities.
 It typically offers the following features: </h3>

   1- Task Entry: Users can easily add tasks or items to their to-do list.
 They can provide a task name and the start date of the task. <br><br>
   2- Task Filtering: Users can filter tasks based on specific criteria (e.g., show only incomplete tasks, show completed tasks) for better management. <br><br>